Located in a prime location in Ikebukuro, Tokyo

 -Have you ever felt that your performance evaluations were biased?

-However, perhaps because of the mental strength they have developed through kendo, members of the kendo club are doing well in the company as well.
-That's very encouraging.
+Miyahara"Some people have a cynical view that only members of the kendo club are getting promoted.
+However, perhaps because of the mental strength they have developed through kendo, members of the kendo club are doing well in the company.
+It's very encouraging.
+It's only natural that people should be evaluated based on the quality of their work."

 Reasons for starting Izakaya Zanshin